We were excited to have RDH Magazine stop by our Chicago Midwinter Meeting Exhibit to interview DOVE Dental Products in the marketplace.

 |*using incorrect water in the machine|

-As I continued to examine the inconsistencies, I understood that the key to proper handpiece performance at the best value is heavily influenced by the processes that maintain the instruments between patients and has little to do with the specific program or dental school.
-More important, patient safety is at its highest level when the dental staff is properly trained.
-Taken together, when processes are poorly performed or understood, repair costs are high, performance is low and the patient risk of cross contamination is tremendous.
+As I continued to examine the inconsistencies, I understood that the key to proper handpiece performance at the best value is heavily influenced by the processes that maintain the instruments between patients.
+Patient safety is at its highest level when the dental staff is properly trained consistently on instrument management through schools, teaching programs, Universities and mentors.
+When instrument management training is poor and inconsistent, the results carry on for years and patient safety risk is tremendous.

 Since 2014 I’ve served as the VP of Sales at DOVE Dental Products where I focus on teaching Evacuation Valve maintenance 101.
 Through hundreds of office visits, trade shows and phone interviews our company listens to how offices maintain HVE and Saliva Ejector Valves.
 We discover the same inconsistencies that existed in the 1990s.
 The use and maintenance of valves varies widely, resulting in unclean instruments, poor performance and leakage and backflow; major risks to patients, a critical issue that only grows in importance with each passing year.